-- Work with DEQ, DLNR, DPL, OPD to update comprehensive wetland management plan (NRCS / ACE / NOAA / NFWF may also have some resources to support this); - Develop additional mitigation guidance; incentivize active management of sub-prime wetlands (as well as high quality) AND THEIR BUFFERS to improve functions - private landowners are hungry for incentives and public land owner / manager would benefit from funding / expanded capacity to manage these resources on public lands so perhaps numerous opportunities here? - 2 Increase education and outreach of the importance of wetlands. - Revising the Major Siting Permit program to involve DPL, zoning, and more foresight and planning, so that consultation happens before land lease is secured and 65/90/100% designs are completed. - 4 Rehabilitate existing wetlands, control litter and non-point source pollution from entering the water flow; plant native species trees and ground vegetation; increase surveillance and enforcement of environmental violations by commercial establishments. - If it has been a while, perhaps, conduct another round of wetland assessment throughout the CNMI and see where we are at versus where we were from the last assessment.
-Assessment activities can be; water quality tests, satellite photo comparisons of then and now, biodiversity surveys of the area, etc. Develop an action plan from findings. - 6 Continuing to push for stronger wetland protection rules and regulations, with enforcement. - 7 Hopefully using mitigation to stop major erosion. - 8 Habitat restoration and promotion of public access and use of wetland areas.
+- Wetlands: - Work with DEQ, DLNR, DPL, OPD to update comprehensive wetland management plan (NRCS / ACE / NOAA / NFWF may also have some resources to support this); - Develop additional mitigation guidance; incentivize active management of sub-prime wetlands (as well as high quality) AND THEIR BUFFERS to improve functions - private landowners are hungry for incentives and public land owner / manager would benefit from funding / expanded capacity to manage these resources on public lands so perhaps numerous opportunities here? - Wetlands: Increase education and outreach of the importance of wetlands. - Wetlands: Revising the Major Siting Permit program to involve DPL, zoning, and more foresight and planning, so that consultation happens before land lease is secured and 65/90/100% designs are completed. - Wetlands: Rehabilitate existing wetlands, control litter and non-point source pollution from entering the water flow; plant native species trees and ground vegetation; increase surveillance and enforcement of environmental violations by commercial establishments. - Wetlands: If it has been a while, perhaps, conduct another round of wetland assessment throughout the CNMI and see where we are at versus where we were from the last assessment.
+Assessment activities can be; water quality tests, satellite photo comparisons of then and now, biodiversity surveys of the area, etc. Develop an action plan from findings. - Wetlands: Continuing to push for stronger wetland protection rules and regulations, with enforcement. - Wetlands, Cumulative and Secondary Impacts: Hopefully using mitigation to stop major erosion. - Wetlands, Public Access: Habitat restoration and promotion of public access and use of wetland areas. - Coastal Hazards: Enforcement in coordination with other departments that approve building in areas close to these wetlands. - Coastal Hazards: Outreach and proper planning for large developments [sic]. - Coastal Hazards: Public and stakeholder involvement.